ilkayaktas/RetailStoreAssignment/README.md

 If you want to run application as docker container, you need to run this command:

-`docker run --name retailstore --restart=unless-stopped -p 8080:8080 -e MONGODB_IP=mongodb -e MONGODB_USER=root -e MONGODB_PASSWORD=passw0rd ilkayaktas/retailstore`
+`docker run --name retailstore --network=backend-network --restart=unless-stopped -p 8090:8090 -e MONGODB_IP=mongodb -e MONGODB_USER=root -e MONGODB_PASSWORD=passw0rd ilkayaktas/retailstore`

 In this project, mongodb data are saved under `mongo/data` folder.
 If you want to start with a clean database, all you need to do is to delete data folder.